MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-create-triggers-design-mode.md

 ## Define a rule condition and action

-Use **Rules** to specify the values you want to monitor in your events, the conditions you want to detect, and the actions you want Data Activator to take.
+Use **Rules** to specify the values you want to monitor in your events, the conditions you want to detect, and the actions you want [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] to take.

 ### Step 1: Select your data

-In the Data Activator Explorer, select the property or event stream to monitor in your rule.
-See [create Properties](#create-properties) later in this article for information on properties.
+In the [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] Explorer, select the property or event stream to monitor in your rule.
+See [Create properties](#create-properties) later in this article for information on properties.

 Once you select a property or event stream, you see a preview of the values for a sample of the instances of the object.